Courses

 12. Elastic after Effect:

-Objects return to their original state when deforming force is removed.
+Objects return to their original state when the deforming force is removed.
 Certain objects return to their original state immediately after the removal of the deforming force, whereas some objects take longer to do so.
 The delay in attaining back the original state by an object on the removal of the deforming force is termed an elastic after effect.

 13. Elastic Fatigue: